yaboygmoney/HackTheBoxWriteups/about.md

 ![HTB Badge](https://www.hackthebox.eu/badge/image/56685)<BR>
 hackthebox username: [yaboygmoney](https://www.hackthebox.eu/home/users/profile/56685)

 I'm a cybersecurity guy trying to pose as a hackerman.
-I started this blog because I am (self-proclaimed) terrible when it comes to organization.
-Hopefully, through doing writeups, that skill develops over time.
-I truly enjoy all things nerd: programming, malware analysis, forensics, etc.

 When going through my writeups, the implied first step of any machine is to kick off some [lo-fi beats](https://youtu.be/bebuiaSKtU4).